-In an effort to address many of the frequently asked questions that people just like you have asked me in divorce consultations, the Law Office of Bryan Fagan, PLLC is producing blog posts that are intended to provide answers to those questions.
-If you have not already done so I recommend that you go back and read the past two day’s posts that answer wide ranging questions from the cost of your divorce, to having to your spouse pay your attorney, to how long you divorce will likely take.
+To address many of the frequently asked questions that people just like you have asked me in divorce consultations, the Law Office of Bryan Fagan, PLLC, is producing blog posts that are intended to provide answers to those questions.
+If you have not already done so, I recommend that you go back and read the past two day's posts that answer wide-ranging questions from the cost of your Divorce to having your spouse pay your attorney to how long your Divorce will likely take.

-Today’s blog post will discuss what a temporary orders hearing is as well as how your community property will be divided upon the conclusion of your divorce.
-While your individual circumstance may not be addressed, we certainly hope that the information provided will help guide you towards peace of mind regarding whatever questions you may have.
+Today's blog post will discuss what a temporary orders hearing is and how your community property will be divided upon the conclusion of your Divorce.
+While your circumstance may not be addressed, we certainly hope that the information provided will help guide you towards peace of mind regarding whatever questions you may have.

-My divorce papers told me that I have to go to a temporary orders hearing- What is that?
+My divorce papers told me I have to go to temporary orders hearing- What is that?

-When your spouse files for divorce you become the responding party.
-Many times people in this position will come to our office for a consultation and will bring the paperwork that he or she has been served with.
-Along with the Original Petition for Divorce will often times be a Notice of Temporary Orders hearing that is upcoming.
+When your spouse files for Divorce, you become the responding party.
+Often, people in this position will come to our office for a consultation and bring the paperwork they have been served with.
+The Original Petition for Divorce will often be a Notice of Temporary Orders hearing that is upcoming.

-Temporary Orders are basically rules that you and your spouse have to abide by during the course of your divorce case.
-They range from very basic things like not harming each other and not withdrawing your children from school or daycare without the other parent’s knowledge.
-Specific issues that are relevant to your family can also be requested of the court and granted on a temporary basis.
+Temporary Orders are rules that you and your spouse must abide by during your divorce case.
+They range from fundamental things like not harming each other and not withdrawing your children from school or daycare without the other parent's knowledge.
+Specific issues relevant to your family can also be requested of the court and granted temporarily.

-The court may grant certain requests initially made in the pleadings of your spouse but those orders will only last for fourteen days.
-After this time period your spouse will need to hold a hearing in order to have the judge make a more “permanent” ruling and to allow you an opportunity to present your own positions on those issues.
+The court may grant specific requests initially made in the pleadings of your spouse, but those orders will only last for fourteen days.
+After this period, your spouse will need to hold a hearing to have the judge make a more "permanent" ruling and to allow you an opportunity to present your positions on those issues.

-Even though the name of the hearing has the word “temporary” in it, your attorney will advise you to approach it with all the respect that you would a final trial.
-What occurs in a temporary orders tends to influence what could happen in a trial.
+Even though the name of the hearing has the word "temporary" in it, your attorney will advise you to approach it with all the respect that you would a final trial.
+What occurs in a temporary order tends to influence what could happen in a problem.
 Furthermore, this will be the first opportunity you have to make a favorable impression on your judge.

-Most counties require that spouses attend mediation prior to a temporary orders hearing.
-Mediation is where the parties mutually agree to attempt to settle any issues in their case.
-Child custody and support payment of bills during the divorce and use of the marital home during the divorce are common sources of dispute for divorcing spouses.
+Most counties require that spouses attend mediation before a temporary orders hearing.
+Mediation is where the parties mutually agree to settle any issues in their case.
+Child custody and support payment of bills during the Divorce and use of the marital home during the Divorce are familiar sources of dispute for divorcing spouses.

-If you and your spouse can settle these issues outside of court then the temporary orders hearing can be passed by the party that requested it in the first place.
-Most of the time you will not have to attend the temporary orders hearing because a settlement has been reached.
-The hearing was requested as a last resort in case a settlement did not occur.
+If you and your spouse can settle these issues outside of court, then the temporary orders hearing can be passed by the party that requested it in the first place.
+Most of the time, you will not have to attend the temporary orders hearing because a settlement has been reached.
+The hearing was requested as a last resort if a payment did not occur.

 Who gets what and why: Property division in a Texas divorce

 Most people that come in to speak with one of our attorneys know that Texas is a community property state.
-He or she may not know what that means or how it can impact their case but they can tell the lawyer that Texas is a community property state.
+They may not know what that means or how it can impact their case, but they can tell the lawyer that Texas is a community property state.

-The presumption in our state is that all income earned or property/debt acquired during the course of your marriage belongs not to either you or your spouse individually but to the “community”.
-This where the terms “community property” and “community estate” come from.
+The presumption in our state is that all income earned or property/debt acquired during your marriage belongs not to either you or your spouse individually but to the "community."
+The terms "community property" and "community estate" come from.

-If the community estate must be divided by a judge, he or she will do so based on what they consider to be a “just and right” division based on the evidence provided in your trial.
-The sort of issues that we discussed yesterday that may have led to your divorce- infidelity, abusive behavior or similar bad acts- can help tip the scales towards you or your spouse in terms of awarding a greater than 50% share of what is determined to be a part of your community estate.
+If the community estate must be divided by a judge, they will do so based on what they consider a "just and right" division based on the evidence provided in your trial.
+The sort of issues that we discussed yesterday that may have led to your Divorce- infidelity, abusive behavior, or similar evil acts- can help tip the scales towards you or your spouse in terms of awarding a greater than 50% share of what is determined to be a part of your community estate.

-Separate property is all the property and debt that is left over after the community estate is established.
-To be named as the separate property of either you or your spouse the property must have been acquired prior to your marriage or inherited during your marriage.
-The other common way that a piece of property is determined to be separate property is to have received the property via a gift specifically to you or your spouse.
+Separate property is all the property and debt left over after the community estate is established.
+To be named the property of either you or your spouse, the property must have been acquired before your marriage or inherited during your wedding.
+The other common way a piece of property is determined to be separate is to have received the property via a gift precisely to you or your spouse.

-A Christmas gift of silverware is likely to be determined to be community property as your grandmother probably didn’t intend for just you to use the knives and forks.
-On the other hand, a piece of family land that was gifted to just your husband is likely to be found to be separate property if the gift was made with the intent to pass it along to only a blood-member of that family.
+A Christmas gift of silverware is likely to be determined to be community property as your grandmother probably didn't intend for you to use the knives and forks.
+On the other hand, a piece of family land that was gifted to your husband is likely to be found to be separate property if the gift was made with the intent to pass it along to only a blood member of that family.

 The Law Office of Bryan Fagan, PLLC: Representing clients across southeast Texas with professionalism and pride

 Thank you for the opportunity to share some responses to frequently asked divorce questions.
-I had an easy time coming up with questions because our office meets with people so frequently to discuss their divorce case with no charge being owed by the potential client.
+I had an easy time coming up with questions because our office often meets with people to discuss their divorce case with no charge being owed by the potential client.

-If you find yourself facing or a divorce or are considering filing for one please do not hesitate to contact the Law Office of Bryan Fagan, PLLC today.
-We would be honored to meet with you and to answer any questions that you may have about your divorce, child custody or other family law matter.
+If you find yourself facing a divorce or are considering filing for one, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC, today.
+We would be honored to meet with you and answer any questions about your Divorce, child custody, or other family law matter.
 As always, our consultations are free of charge and are available six days a week.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"